create3000/x_ite/docs/_posts/components/Rendering/IndexedLineSet.md

 - If *colorIndex* array is not provided, then [Color](/x_ite/components/rendering/color/) or [ColorRGBA](/x_ite/components/rendering/colorrgba/) values are indexed according to the coordIndex field.
 - If colorPerVertex='false' then one index is provided for each polygon defined by the coordIndex array.
 No sentinel -1 values are included.
 - If colorPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual values in the coordIndex array polygon definitions.
+Omitting duplicative *colorIndex* fields can reduce file size.
 - This field is not accessType inputOutput since X3D browsers might use different underlying geometric representations for high-performance rendering, and so output events are not appropriate.

 #### Warning